psyfreak/blockchain/part4/FlightSurety-master/README.md

   - Issue Authentication inherits from Ownable as well as DataContract (two different instances?)
   - Diamond issue - want to move all entity related functions e.g. registerAirline to Airline Entity, but it would mean that each entity needs to inherit from authentication

+- Msg.sender change Contract A call Contract B (in contract b msg.sender is contract A and tx.origin is the original msg.sender of contract A, but what happens if the function in contract B calls another function in contract B (I assume the msg.sender remains (=contract A)))
+  Am I right?

 ### Deployment
 - initialization of airline can be done in deployment script, in contract ctor or via init function.